 (vi) The parenting coordinator may meet with the parties, the children, and significant others jointly or separately.
 The parenting coordinator shall determine if the appointments shall be joint or separate.

 (vii) Each parent should direct any disagreements or concerns regarding the children to the parenting coordinator.

 (viii) The parenting coordinator shall work with both parents to attempt to resolve the conflict and, if necessary, shall recommend an appropriate resolution to the parents.

 (ix) The parenting coordinator shall not have any decision-making authority which is the sole province of the court.

-(xi) The parenting coordinator shall not be permitted to give a recommendation or opinion concerning the ultimate issue of fact, law, or mixed issue of fact and law as to child custody, primary physical residence, or visitation.
+(xi) The parenting coordinator shall not be permitted to give a recommendation or opinion concerning the ultimate issue of fact, law, or mixed issue of fact and law as to allocation of parental responsibilities, visitation by a non-parent, or relocation.